rppicomidi/usb_midi_host/README.md

 descriptor pointer.

 # CLASS SPECIFIC INTERFACE AND REQUESTS
-The host driver does not make use of the informaton in the class specific interface descriptors.
-In the future, a public API could be created to retrieve the string descriptors for the names of each ELEMENT, IN JACK and OUT JACK, and how the device describes the connections.
+The host driver only makes use of the informaton in the class specific interface descriptors to extract string descriptors from each IN JACK and OUT JACK.
+To use these, you must set `CFG_MIDI_HOST_DEVSTRINGS` to 1 in your application's tusb_config.h file.
+It does not parse ELEMENT items for string descriptors.

-This driver also does not support class specific requests to control ELEMENT items, nor does it support non-MIDI Streaming bulk endpoints.
+This driver does not support class specific requests to control ELEMENT items, nor does it support non-MIDI Streaming bulk endpoints.

 # MIDI CLASS SPECIFIC DESCRIPTOR TOTAL LENGTH FIELD IGNORED